iddosoftware/iddosoftware.github.io/index.md

    - (bounding box) detectors using TensorFlow's Object Detection API
    - keypoint detectors
    - object segmentation
+- deploying TensorFlow nets using Python, C (so not necessarily C++) and Java
 - deploying nets easily and in a scalable fashion using docker
 - develop service endpoints for our deployed nets quickly and easily using OpenAPI
 - quickly feeding data to the training process of neural nets defined in keras